Welcome to St. Cecilia Catholic Church

 Holy Family Services, is a state-licensed 501 (c)(3) agency established in 1949 that provides full adoption services for adoptive and birth parents.
 HFS has free counseling and adoption services for women and teens in unplanned pregnancies.
 HFS is currently in need of adoptive parents for infants, older children and short term foster parents.
 Please call for Orientation times, at 1-800-464-2367.
 If not you, then who?
 Thank you for thinking of Holy Family Services, Adoption & Foster Care, when you care enough to consider adoption!

 Chanted Liturgy of the Hours

-Beginning Wednesday, December 14th, we will begin singing Evening Prayer with Exposition of the Blessed Sacrament from 7pm to 8pm in English.
-This will be accompanied by organ.
-Adoration will then continue as usual from 8pm to 8:30pm in Vietnamese and 8:30pm to 9pm in Spanish.
+Every Wednesday we have Sung Evening Prayer with Exposition of the Blessed Sacrament from 7pm to 8pm in English.
+(Except on the 1st Wednesday of the month when we celebrate the Perpetual Help Novena) This will be accompanied by organ.
+Adoration will then continue as usual from 8pm to 8:30pm in Vietnamese and 8:30 pm to 9 pm in Spanish.
 Please join us for a beautiful experience of traditional chant in front of the Blessed Sacrament!

 Prayer and Remembrance Candles